radiantearth/community-sprints/11052019-arlignton-va/prep-work/filter-options/readme.md

 ## Filter options

 Each of these options should have a page that explains the option in depth, with lots of links.
-And each should show how the examples below look in their language.(OGC CQL is the only one filled out right now, it should be used as a template for others)
+And each should show how the examples below look in their language, be sure to click on the links for full discussion of the options.
+(OGC CQL + STAC are filled out right now, and can be used as a template for others)

 * [OGC CQL](cql-filter-info.md) - Is a nice lightweight filtering language, that a few geospatial servers implement today.
 Currently buried in Catalog specification, could be extracted and updated.
 Likely should